rstats-tln/questionnaire/index.md

     ## # ... with 32 more rows, and 3 more variables: alternate <chr>,
     ## #   self <chr>, alt_key <chr>

+Haha, the first one seems to be what I'm looking for: "Pre-course … "

 Identify query sheet:

 ``` r